meditationstuff/protocol_1/index.md

 scratch:

-* knowing of the self versus knowing of the world cf. behindness / knowingness with respect to "sensations" / body sensations versus self sensations versus world sensations and and [at first] siloed knowingness for each thereof
+* knowing of the self versus knowing of the world cf. behindness / knowingness with respect to "sensations" / body sensations versus self sensations versus world sensations and [at first] siloed knowingness for each thereof

 [<a href="#158da1rh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]